 You will have heard much in the press about places of worship opening for private prayer.
 This is allowed from Monday 15th June and we would like to do this.
 There is a snag.
 We cannot open St Peter's as we used to.
 The hidden word in all the guidance for opening places of worship is 'supervised'.
 For Church to be opened we need a team of volunteers who are willing to give up a few hours a week or so to sit in church and supervise its opening.
 This is to ensure health and hygiene regulations are followed.
 We know we will not be able to cover every hour, St Peters will not be open 8am - 6pm seven days a week but we would like to open as much as possible.
 If you can give up an hour or two each week to supervise church opening please let Fr David know.
 Ideally we would have two people on at any time, socially distanced of course.
 There will also be instructions on how to do it (they will not be onerous), help and guidance.
 Can you help?
-Five 30min Sessions on the Holy Eucharist with tea or coffee and pictures Online @ 5.30pm led by Fr Adam - Ist Session 7 May Origin of the Eucharist (The Bible and the Church Fathers) - 2nd Session 14 May Introductory Rites (Forming a community to worship) - 3rd Session 21 May Liturgy of the Word (God speaks to us through Scripture) - 4th Session 4 June (NB: No meeting on the 28th as previously advertised) Liturgy of the Eucharist (The memorial of the Lord's Passion and Resurrection) - Eucharist (The memorial of the Lord's Passion and Re - 5th Session 11 June Concluding Rites (Christian missiology) Stewardship and Giving
+Five 30min Sessions on the Holy Eucharist with tea or coffee and pictures Online @ 5.30pm led by Fr Adam 1st Session - 7 May Origin of the Eucharist (The Bible and the Church Fathers) 2nd Session - 14 May Introductory Rites (Forming a community to worship) 3rd Session - 21 May Liturgy of the Word (God speaks to us through Scripture) 4th Session - 4 June (NB: No meeting on the 28th as previously advertised) Liturgy of the Eucharist (The memorial of the Lord's Passion and Resurrection) 5th Session - 11 June Concluding Rites (Christian missiology) Stewardship and Giving